QuickBooks Blog

 Drawbacks of using installment & payment plans

-Though there are benefits to using installment plans, there are some drawbacks as well.
+Though installment plans have benefits, there are some drawbacks as well.
 Here are some things to consider before implementing partial payment plans:

 • Higher fees: Partial payment plans typically charge customer and merchant fees and can be much higher than traditional payment methods.